Culture of Ethiopia: Language

 According to Ethnologue, there are ninety individual languages spoken in Ethiopia.
-Most people in the country speak Afro-Asiatic languages of the Cushitic or Semitic branches.
-The former includes Oromiffa, spoken by the Oromo people, and Somali, spoken by the Somali people; the latter includes Amharic, spoken by the Amhara people, and Tigrinya, spoken by the Tigray-Tigrinya people.
-Together, these four groups make up about three-quarters of Ethiopia's population.
+The majority of the population in the country speaks Amharic, the language of the Amhara people.
+Other regional languages, spoken by their respective ethnic include Somali, spoken by the Somali people, Tigrinya, spoken by the Tigray people, and Oromiffa, spoken by the Oromo people, Together, these four groups make up about three-quarters of Ethiopia's population.
 Other Afro-Asiatic languages with a significant number of speakers include the Cushitic Sidamo, Afar, Hadiyya and Agaw languages, as well as the Semitic Gurage, Harari, Silt'e and Argobba tongues.

 Additionally, Omotic languages are spoken by Omotic ethnic minority groups inhabiting the southern regions.
 Among these idioms are Aari, Bench, Dawro, Dime, Dizi, Gamo, Gofa, Maale, Hamer and Wolaytta.

 Languages from the Nilo-Saharan phylum are also spoken by the nation's Nilotic ethnic minorities, who are concentrated in the southwestern parts of the country.
 These tongues include Nuer, Anuak, Nyangatom, Majang, Surma, Me'en and Mursi.

 English is the most widely spoken foreign language and is the medium of instruction in secondary schools.
 Amharic was the language of primary school instruction, but has been replaced in many areas by regional languages such as Oromiffa, Somali or Tigrinya.
 While all languages enjoy equal state recognition in the 1995 Constitution of Ethiopia, Amharic is recognized as the official working language of the Federal Government.
 The various regions of Ethiopia are free to determine their own working languages, with Oromiffa, Somali and Tigrinya recognized as official working languages in their respective regions.

 In terms of writing systems, Ethiopia's principal orthography is Ge'ez or Ethiopic.
 Employed as an abugida for several of the country's languages, it first came into usage in the 6th and 5th centuries BC as an abjad to transcribe the Semitic Ge'ez language.
 Ge'ez now serves as the liturgical language of the Ethiopian and Eritrean Orthodox Churches.
-Other writing systems have also been used over the years by different Ethiopian communities.
-The latter include Sheikh Bakri Sapalo's script for Oromo.
+Unlike other regional languages, Amharic stands out as the sole language in the country with its own distinct alphabet and writing system, rooted in the ancient Ge'ez script.